sdsnatcher73/vkiller_ssc/readme.rst

 TurboFix Support
 ----------------
-This patch is applied on top of the Vampire Killer 'TurboFix' patch, which means it has improved controls (N key for jumping), has support for the R800, and fixes the flickering sprites problem.
+This patch is applied on top of the Vampire Killer 'TurboFix' patch by FRS, which means it has improved controls (N key for jumping), has support for the R800, and fixes the flickering sprites problem.
 Unfortunately the TurboFix patch removes Game Master support, however you can use Game Master 2 to select the stage and lives.
-To do this, put the Game Master in slot 1 and the game in slot 2
+To do this, put the Game Master in slot 1 and the game in slot 2.
+For more information about the TurboFix patch, see turbofix_readme.txt.

 Cheats